-The government program or project office, in conjunction with the prime contractor, should make an early determination of potential issues by breaking out the system, subsystem, item, or component level for analysis and then determining the applicability of components for evaluation.
-The team should consider associated test and assembly processes as well.
-The following questions may assist the team to determine the elements to assess.
+The government program or project office, in conjunction with the prime contractor, should make an early determination of which subsystem, item, or component level element, which includes test and assembly processes, requires an MRL assessment.
+The following questions may assist in deciding what should be assessed.
 All CTs, immature manufacturing processes, and other significant areas of the work breakdown structure (WBS) or bill of materials (BOM) should be subject to the following filtering questions.
 Any "yes" responses imply that an MRL Assessment may be needed for that element to categorize the degree of technical and manufacturing risk.

 - Materials: Does the item include materials that have not been demonstrated in similar products or manufacturing processes? - Cost: Is this item a driver that significantly affects lifecycle cost (development, unit, or operations and support costs)?
-Is the technology or product new with high cost uncertainty? - Design: Is the item design novel, or does it contain nonstandard dimensions or tolerances or arrangements? - Manufacturing Process: Will the item require the use of manufacturing technology, processes, inspection, or capabilities that are unproven in the current environment? - Quality: Does the item present historical or anticipated yield or quality issues? - Schedule: Does this item present lead time issues, or does it significantly affect schedule? - Facilities: Does this item require a new manufacturing facility or scale-up of existing facilities (i.e., new capability or capacity)? - Supply Chain Management: Does the item present anticipated or historical subtier supplier problems (e.g., cost, quality, delivery)? - Industrial Base: Does the item's industrial base footprint include critical shortfalls, or is this a critical item manufactured by a sole or foreign source?
+Is the technology or product new with high-cost uncertainty? - Design: Is the item design novel, or does it contain nonstandard dimensions or tolerances or arrangements? - Manufacturing Process: Will the item require the use of manufacturing technology, processes, inspection, or capabilities that are unproven in the current environment? - Quality: Does the item present historical or anticipated yield or quality issues? - Schedule: Does this item present lead time issues, or does it significantly affect schedule? - Facilities: Does this item require a new manufacturing facility or scale-up of existing facilities (i.e., new capability or capacity)? - Supply Chain Management: Does the item present anticipated or historical subtier supplier problems (e.g., cost, quality, delivery)? - Industrial Base: Does the item's industrial base footprint include critical shortfalls, or is this a critical item manufactured by a sole or foreign source? - Manufacturing Cybersecurity: Are there anticipated cybersecurity weaknesses and vulnerabilities associated with manufacturing, supply chain or Operational Technology (OT) related to Critical Program Information in the Program Protection Plan (PPP) or that need to be addressed?

-It is rarely feasible to visit every supplier of every material, component, and assembly to examine the status of their key manufacturing processes.
+It is rarely feasible to visit every supplier of every material, component, and subsystem and examine the status of their key manufacturing processes.
 Some elements should be assessed on-site, and others may use alternative approaches.
 The type and depth of the assessment is determined by the risk level of the element.
 On-site evaluations are typically reserved for locations where one or more of the following apply: